PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 As very small and very large numbers have a large number of preceding zeros or trailing zeros they become difficult to transcribe and are therefore typically expressed in scientific notation.

 To convert from a decimal number to a decimal number in scientific notation:
-* We take the order of magnitude of the highest significant digit which is shown depicted in red and this is the value of the exponent at -11 and 8 for the small and large number respectively.
+* Take the order of magnitude of the highest significant digit.
+This is shown depicted in red which is the value of the exponent at -11 and 8 for the small and large number respectively.
-* We take the remaining non-zero numbers highlighted in yellow and add the decimal point after the most digit giving the mantissa which is 5.3 and 6.957 for the small and large number respectively.
+* Take the remaining non-zero numbers highlighted in yellow and add the decimal point after the most digit giving the mantissa which is 5.3 and 6.957 for the small and large number respectively.

 ![033_scientificnotation](./images/033_scientificnotation.PNG)

-We then write the number using the form ```mantissa```e```exponent``` and therefore:
+Write the number using the form ```mantissa```e```exponent``` and therefore:

 * the radius of a hydrogen atom = 5.3e-11 m